kexiZeroing/kexiZeroing.github.io/src/blog/build-an-agent-from-scratch.md

 tags: [AI]
 ---

-> This post is organized using an LLM based on [Kam Lasater's talk](https://kamlasater.com/talks/agents-2025) and [the accompanying code](https://github.com/mfdtrade/agent-talk-2025).
+> This first part of the post is organized using an LLM based on [Kam Lasater's talk](https://kamlasater.com/talks/agents-2025) and [the accompanying code](https://github.com/mfdtrade/agent-talk-2025).

 At its core, an agent can be defined with this simple equation: